fossabot/wash/.github/CONTRIBUTING.md

 * Push your branch to your fork on Github, the remote `origin`.

-* From your fork open a pull request in the correct branch using the specified [Pull Request Template](.
+* From your fork open a pull request in the correct branch using the specified [Pull Request Template](https://github.com/validmeasures/wash/blob/master/.github/PULL_REQUEST_TEMPLATE.md).
 Target this project's `development` branch.

-* Ensure any install or build dependencies are removed before the end of the layer when doing a build.

 * Update the `README.md` with details of changes to the interface particularly changes in how indicators are defined or addition of new indicators.

 * Increase the version numbers in any examples files and the `README.md` to the new version that this `Pull Request` would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).

-* You may then request the [Ernest Guevarra](mailto:ernest@validinternational.org) to merge your `Pull Request` for you.
+* You may then request [Ernest Guevarra](mailto:ernest@validinternational.org) to merge your `Pull Request` for you.

 * Once the pull request is approved and merged you can pull the changes from `upstream` to your local repo and delete your extra branch(es).